 Today, there are hundreds of domain extensions that website owners can choose from.
 However, this means that finding the answer to debates such as .com vs .net isn’t always straightforward.

-The Types of Domain Extensions
+Other Types of Domain Name Extensions

 The .com extension may be hugely popular, but there are plenty of other domain extensions to choose from as well, including .co and .biz.
 Both of these extensions are also commonly used by business sites, although they aren’t as popular as .com.